Sven Decaesstecker: Biography

 Decaesstecker has been a participant in local competitions since he was eight.
-As a young swimmer Decaesstecker won both regional and national titles.
+As a young swimmer, Decaesstecker won both regional and national titles.

 At age eleven, Decaesstecker was diagnosed with bone cancer.
 After one year of chemotherapy and the amputation of his right foot, he started swimming again.
 He trained for both the disabled league and the able-bodied swimming club in Ostend.
 His new coach there was Stefaan Maene, an ex-Olympic swimmer that participated in the 1992 Summer Olympics in Barcelona.
 In the Royal Ostend Swimming Club, Decaesstecker was reunited with Mathieu Fonteyn, with whom he was close friends at the beginning of his swimming career at the age of 8.
-There have been some changes at the Royal Ostend Swimming Club, swimmers like Mathieu Fonteyn and Brian Ryckeman that are now among the top of Belgian swimming left the club.
+There were some changes at the Royal Ostend Swimming Club, swimmers like Mathieu Fonteyn and Brian Ryckeman that are now among the top of Belgian swimming left the club.
 Stefaan Maene left as head coach and Guy Verhelst followed.
 Two years later the new head coach was Patrick Boucquaert, it was with Boucquaert that Decaesstecker went to the 2004 Paralympic Games in Athens.

-In 2005 Greg Planckaert became the club's new head coach and took Decaesstecker to the World Championships in Durban, South Africa in 2006.
+In 2005 Greg Planckaert became the club's new head coach and took Decaesstecker to the World Championships in Durban, South Africa, in 2006.
 Decaesstecker qualified for the 2008 Paralympic Games in Beijing, and the first Paralympic Short Course World Championships in 2009.

 Personal

 Decaesstecker is working towards a bachelor's degree in political science with a major in national politics at Ghent University.

 His studies have led him to participate in the 2006 elections for city council in his hometown of Kortemark, as a candidate for the Flemish Liberals and Democrats (VLD) and as a member of the majority.

-He is a representative on the Belgian Paralympic Committee, where he was elected as chairman of the Athlete's Board.
+He is a representative on the Belgian Paralympic Committee, where he was elected as chairman of the Athletes' Board.